-Renata Dwan was appointed Director of the United Nations Institute for Disarmament Research (UNIDIR) in January 2018.
-She comes to this position after more than 12 years working on peace and security issues at the United Nations, most recently as chief of policy and best practices for peacekeeping.
+Renata Dwan was appointed Director of the United Nations Institute for Disarmament Research (UNIDIR) in January 2018 after more than 12 years working on peace and security issues at the United Nations, most recently as chief of policy and best practices for peacekeeping.

 She previously led the team to implement Secretary-General Ban Ki-Moon’s reform initiative on peace operations and was a member of Secretary-General Guterres’ team reviewing the UN’s peace and security architecture.
 Renata served in Afghanistan, Democratic Republic of Congo, Haiti and Syria and her policy development experience includes leading initiatives on security sector reform, protection of civilians and international civilian capacities for crisis management.